BeToast/Crimsoned/README.md

 Every block you contact turns crimson.
 A crimsoned block has a 1/2 chance to dissapear.
 The rows are randomized and reused making the game progressivly more difficult.
-Use arrow keys and spacebar.
+Use arrow keys to strafe.
+There is also terrain on the cieling.
+Use spacebar to invert gravity.
 Your score is (seconds survived * cubes crimsoned)

 ##### TODO: